This post contains affiliate links.

 The nearest entrance to the Family Grandstand is the Concorde entrance.
 Once you pass through the gates, you will have to walk for around 15 minutes on the infield of the circuit to get to the grandstand.

-See our guide to the Canada GP entrance gates for more information.
+See my guide to the Canada GP entrance gates for more information.

-For details on how to get to the circuit for the Formula One weekend, check out our full Canada F1 travel guide.
+For details on how to get to the circuit for the Formula One weekend, check out my full Canada F1 travel guide.

 leave a comment